MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 ### Why use DINE and Modify policies?

 DINE and Modify policies are part of the Azure landing zone reference implementations.
-They help you and your organization ensure your landing zone, which is also known as subscriptions, and the resources within them are compliant.
+They help you and your organization ensure your landing zones, which are also known as subscriptions, and the resources within them are compliant.
 These policies also remove the operational burden for platform and landing zone teams as your Azure environment scales.

 For example, consider a scenario where a new landing zone subscription is provisioned and placed in the "corp" management group.
 DINE and Modify policies then take the following actions for the landing zone subscription: